Visit Haute-Savoie in 7 days

 Why choose this cruise?

-This short getaway on the lake offers a peaceful break between two stages of your stay, while adding an unusual cross-border dimension.
+This short escape on the lake offers a peaceful break between two stages of your stay, while adding an unusual cross-border dimension.
 A suspended moment, perfect to soak up the gentle and majestic atmosphere of Léman.

 Thonon les Bains: end of day and night in Thonon